algal/inspiration-talk-RWDevCon/inspiration.md

 ![fill](/Users/alexis/workspace/RW/DevCon/inspiration/image-alexis/IMG_7274_square.jpeg)
 ![fill](/Users/alexis/workspace/RW/DevCon/inspiration/image-alexis/square_alexis_japan.jpg)

 ^ That's actually a question about what kind of thing a *person* is.

-From inside, I feel like it's the same me through time, like the me trying to lift the pumpkin is the same as the me holding an umbrella in college, who is the same as the me standing here now.
+^ From inside, I feel like it's the same me through time, like the me trying to lift the pumpkin is the same as the me holding an umbrella in college, who is the same as the me standing here now.
 But *what fact* makes that feeling true?

-^ Is it just physical continuity through space and time (like for a physical object like a rock)?
+^ Is it just my physical continuity through space and time (like for an object like a rock)?
 Or is it the continuity of my memories, that I can remember holding the umbrella?
 (This is what John Locke believed.)

 ^ Parfit considers many theories.
 I will not review those here.
 Instead I'd now like to show you the parallel I promised.